 MedlinePlus Genetics provides information about KeratoconusMore About This Health Condition

 Goodpasture syndrome is a severe disease of the lungs and the kidneys caused by antibodies to the alpha3(IV) collagen chains.
-Antibodies are immune system proteins that normally attack foreign substances such as bacteria or viruses, but in Goodpasture syndrome, they target alpha3(IV) collagen chains.
-It remains unclear why some people make antibodies to their own collagen chains.
+Antibodies are immune system proteins that normally attack foreign substances such as bacteria or viruses, but in people with Goodpasture syndrome, they target alpha3(IV) collagen chains.
+It remains unclear why some people's immune systems make antibodies to their own collagen chains.
 The antibodies cause inflammation when they attach (bind) to the basement membranes of blood vessels in the air sacs (alveoli) of the lungs and filtering units (glomeruli) of the kidneys.
 As a result, people with Goodpasture syndrome can develop kidney failure and bleeding in the lungs, which causes them to cough up blood.
 In some people, antibodies attack only the kidneys.
 These people are said to have anti-glomerular basement membrane nephritis.

 Other Names for This Gene